anseki/readline-sync/README.md

 The `query` is handled the same as that of the [`question`](#question) method.
 The default value of `query` is `'Are you sure? :'`.

 A key other than `Y` and `N` is not accepted.
-That is, this method has no default.
+That is, a return value has no default.
 Therefore, the user has to tell an own wish explicitly.
 If you want to know a user's wish easily, use [`keyInYN`](#keyinyn) method.

 This method works same to [`keyInYN`](#keyinyn) method except that this accept only `Y` or `N` key.
 The options also work same to [`keyInYN`](#keyinyn) method.